top of page

 Tone, Pacing, and Style

 This clean YA romance unfolds at a gentle, steady pace.
-The beginning feels light — playful, even — with Catherine’s charming optimism and the whimsical absurdity of Wonderland’s inhabitants.
-But around the halfway point, the tension begins to build, layer by layer, until it culminates in a dark, gut-wrenching finale that transforms sweetness into sorrow.
+The beginning feels light and playful, showcasing Catherine’s charming optimism and the whimsical absurdity of Wonderland’s inhabitants.
+However, around the halfway point, the tension begins to build, layer by layer, until it culminates in a dark, gut-wrenching finale that transforms sweetness into sorrow.

-Marissa Meyer’s writing remains beautifully accessible and engaging — ideal for readers who enjoy Once Upon a Broken Heart by Stephanie Garber or retellings with a fairytale flair.
+Marissa Meyer’s writing remains beautifully accessible and engaging.
+It’s ideal for readers who enjoy Once Upon a Broken Heart by Stephanie Garber or retellings with a fairytale flair.

 Who This Book Is For